vedantchimmad/Python_course/1.program_basic/README.md

 Process of creating software is called programming

 ## What is Python
-Python is high level,general-purpose,object oriented, simple,dynamic type programming language
+Python is high level,general-purpose,Structure and object-oriented, simple,dynamic type programming language

 ## History
 The implementation of Python was started in the December 1989 by Guido Van Rossum at CWI in